TRAC-DEV/Trac-Development-Hub-service-providers-for-victims-of-trafficking-and-other-vulnerable-groups/README.md

 ## Get Started

-his project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites